 Students and ERCs are the future of our society.
 Thanks to the continued generosity of our supporters, more than \$100,000 will be available to support travel to this year's MetSoc2022 meeting in Glasgow, UK.
 The travel awards committee will provide as much financial support as possible to each individual who applies.
 Awards are often for the full amount requested, and typically in excess of \$1,500 per person.
 We hope this can offset some of the additional costs for attendees, which have resulted from increased venue costs and the expense of running a fully hybrid conference.
+Grant requests are due no later than May 10, 2022.
 Learn more and apply here.